Computable analysis on the space of marked groups: Introduction on some results in Markovian computable analysis

 \begin{proof} If $\nu$ is a numbering of $X$ that makes of $(X_{\nu},d,\nu)$ a recursive Polish space, it means that there exists a $\nu$-computable dense sequence $(u_{n})_{n\in\mathbb{N}}$.
 The function $\phi$ defined by $\phi(n,m)=d(u_{n},u_{m})$ is then computable, and thus $(u_{n})_{n\in\mathbb{N}}$ defines a recursive presentation of $(X,d)$.

 Conversely, if $(u_{n})_{n\in\mathbb{N}}$ is a sequence which is dense in $X$, the condition that $(n,m)\mapsto d(u_{n},u_{m})$ be computable exactly asks that the function define a numbering of $X$ which makes of $(X_{\mu},d,\mu)$ a recursive metric space.
 Then, the effective completion of $\mu$ defines a numbering $\nu$ of $X$, for which $(X_{\nu},d,\nu)$ is a recursive Polish space.
-And $X_{\nu}$ is dense in $X$. \end{proof} We will prove the following result: \begin{thm*} The space of marked group, associated to the distance $d$, does not have a recursive presentation. \end{thm*} This theorem appears in Section \ref{sec:Limits-of-applicability} as Theorem \ref{thm:NoRecPres}.
-We will also prove that the space of marked groups does not contain dense and computable sequences of groups described by word problem algorithms, but Theorem \ref{thm:NoRecPres} is more general, because we do not suppose \emph{a priori} that a dense sequence should consist in groups described by word problem algorithms.
+And $X_{\nu}$ is dense in $X$. \end{proof} In Section \ref{sec:Limits-of-applicability}, we prove that the space of marked group, associated to its usual ultrametric distance, does not have a recursive presentation.
+We will also prove that the space of marked groups does not contain dense and computable sequences of groups described by word problem algorithms, but the former result is more general, because we do not suppose \emph{a priori} that a dense sequence should consist in groups described by word problem algorithms.